dikhan/terraform-provider-openapi/docs/how_to.md

 - **Type:** String
 - **Required:** False
 - **Description:**  The host (name or ip) serving the API.
 This MUST be the host only and does not include the scheme nor sub-paths.
 It may include the port number if different from the scheme’s default port (80 for HTTP and 443 for HTTPS).
-The OpenAPI terraform provider will always pick HTTPS over HTTP if both are present.

 **Note:** FQDNs using non standard HTTP ports (e,g: api.server.com:8080) is currently not supported, it is assumed that FQDNs will use standard ports.
 However, if localhost is present in the host value it may contain non standard ports